-Each day for the past three weeks, Irene Neuwirth has worried about the future of her eponymous jewelry brand, with her 30-member team foremost in her thoughts.
+Each day since early March, Irene Neuwirth has worried about the future of her eponymous jewelry brand, with her 30-member team foremost in her thoughts.
 The Los Angeles-based designer, a red-carpet favorite among actresses like Sarah Paulson, Tracee Ellis Ross and Rachel Brosnahan, is far from alone in contemplating how the current stay-at-home mandates caused by Covid-19’s spread might impact her business.
 But Neuwirth is determined to stay positive.

 “We were just recovering from Barneys going bankrupt, so to be hit with closing our stores hasn’t been easy,” she admits.
 “But something like this also forces you to get creative.
 When I started my business, I used to have this great photographic memory about every single piece our clients bought.
 So this has allowed me to take a breath and reconnect with clients; we are definitely making that one of our priorities.”

 Neuwirth is one of more than 150 jewelry designers and retailers who have stepped up with philanthropic programs designed to meet both global and local needs.
 Inspired by the Century City boutique her brand opened in October, Paris-based jewelry designer Valerie Messika has designated 20 percent of sales through the end of April at that location—via WhatsApp, email and social-media messaging—to After-School All Stars, the L.A.-based program that offers after-school programs to low-income children.
 New York-based watch and jewelry retailer Material Good has committed 10 percent of its online sales to the Food Bank for New York City, while L.A.-based designer Jennifer Meyer has earmarked 20 percent of sales via her website and Instagram to Baby2Baby, which raises funds to provide diapers, clothing and other necessities for children, newborn through age 12, living in poverty.